 Issuance and repayment of long-term debt - Cash provided from operations has been our principal source of funds to reduce our long-term debt.
+In 2005, we used \$133 million of cash for the early retirement and scheduled repayment of long-term debt.
 In 2004, we used \$1.1 billion of cash for the early retirement and scheduled repayment of long-term debt.
-We used \$163 million of cash for costs associated with the early retirement of \$951 million of debt through our tender offers.
+Of that amount, \$951 million related to the early retirement of debt through tender offers for which we incurred \$163 million of associated costs.
 In 2003, we issued \$1.0 billion of floating rate convertible senior debentures that bear interest at three-month LIBOR less 25 basis points, reset quarterly.
 We used the proceeds of that issuance, along with cash from operations, to repay \$2.2 billion of debt in advance of its maturity and retire other high cost debt.
-We used \$175 million of cash for debt issuance and repayment costs to complete those transactions.
+We used \$175 million of cash for debt issuance and repayment costs to complete those transactions in 2003.

-Share repurchases and dividends - We also used cash in each of the last three years for the repurchase of shares of our common stock: \$772 million for 14.7 million common shares in 2004, of which \$673 million for 12.9 million common shares was settled during the year, \$482 million in 2003 for 10.7 million common shares and \$50 million in 2002 for 1.0 million common shares.
-These transactions were pursuant to our share repurchase program initiated in 2002.
-A total of 16.6 million common shares may be repurchased in the future under the program.
+Share repurchases and dividends -We also used cash in each of the last three years for common share repurchase activity as follows: \$1,222 million for 19.7 million common shares in 2005, of which \$1,211 million for 19.5 million of those common shares, as well as \$99 million for 1.8 million common shares purchased in 2004, was settled during the year; \$772 million for 14.7 million common shares in 2004, of which \$673 million for 12.9 million common shares was settled during the year; and \$482 million in 2003 for 10.7 million common shares.
+These purchases were made under a share repurchase program in place for the repurchase of up to 88 million shares of our common stock from time-to-time at management's discretion, including 45 million shares that were authorized for repurchase under the program in September 2005.
+As of December 31, 2005, we had repurchased a total of 46.1 million shares under the program, and there remained approximately 41.9 million shares that may be repurchased in the future.

 The payment of dividends on our common shares is one of the key components of our balanced cash deployment strategy.
-Shareholders were paid cash dividends of \$405 million in 2004, \$261 million in 2003 and \$199 million in 2002.
-We have increased our quarterly dividend rate in each of the last two years.
+Shareholders were paid cash dividends of \$462 million in 2005, \$405 million in 2004 and \$261 million in 2003.
+We have increased our quarterly dividend rate in each of the last three years.
+We paid a quarterly dividend of \$0.25 per share during each of the first three quarters of 2005 and \$0.30 per share for the last quarter of 2005.
 We paid a quarterly dividend of \$0.22 per share during each of the first three quarters of 2004 and \$0.25 per share for the last quarter of 2004.
-In 2003, we paid quarterly dividends of \$0.12 per share during each of the first three quarters of the year and \$0.22 for the last quarter of 2003.
+In 2003, we paid quarterly dividends of \$0.12 per share during each of the first three quarters of the year and \$0.22 per share for the last quarter of 2003.